uw-it-aca/rttl-notebooks/scipy/README.md

-# RTTL SciPy notebook
+# UW-IT JupyterHub for Teaching SciPy notebook
-Docker image for UW RTTL SciPy notebook.
+Docker image for UW-IT JupyterHub for Teaching SciPy notebook.
 - Detailed information about base SciPy notebook is here: https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook
 - General information about working with base images is here: https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html
 - Installed packages and versions can be viewed in this image's [Dockerfile](Dockerfile) using `pip list` or `conda list`.
 Output from both command's output is also shown below for convenience.
+- The JupyterLab interface is installed and is set as default

 #### Running notebook locally
 - `docker run -p 8888:8888 gcr.io/uwit-mci-axdd/rttl-scipy-notebook:latest_1-3`